ewolff/microservice-istio/HOW-TO-RUN.md

 * Make sure that the Istio containers are automatically injected when the pods are started:
 `kubectl label namespace default istio-injection=enabled`
+* If you have build the Docker images yourself and use Google Cloud:

-* Google Cloud only: Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gcp.sh`
+  Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gcp.sh`
 * If you haven't built the Docker container yourself, run `fix-microservices-dockerhub.sh`.
 The Docker images will be downloaded from the Docker Hub in the Internet then.
 * Deploy the infrastructure for the microservices using `kubectl` in the directory
   `microservice-kubernetes-demo`.
-Use `infrastructure-gcp.yaml` instead of `infrastructure.yaml` if you run on Google Cloud.
+  Use `infrastructure-gcp.yaml` instead of `infrastructure.yaml` if you if you built and uploaded the images to Google Cloud.
   Use `infrastructure-dockerhub.yaml` if you haven't built the Docker container yourself:

 ```
 [~/microservice-istio/microservice-istio-demo]kubectl apply -f infrastructure.yaml